Songonge/Songonge/README.md

 Empower individuals and organizations through data-driven solutions, lifelong learning, and purposeful action.
 I strive to create a meaningful impact by building systems that uplift communities and inspire future leaders.
 Through resilience, kindness, and innovation, I aim to live a fulfilled life and leave a legacy of growth, opportunity, and excellence.

 ## About Me :woman_technologist:
-I’m a data-driven educator, researcher, and analyst passionate about using insights to drive impact, growth, and innovation.
+I’m a data analyst, educator, and researcher passionate about using insights to drive impact, growth, and innovation.
 With a diverse academic background in STEM and hands-on experience in teaching, research, and analytics, I thrive at the intersection of knowledge, purpose, and problem-solving.

-Over the years, I’ve contributed to projects that span mathematical modeling, structural analysis, STEM education, and performance evaluation.
-Each one deepens my commitment to building systems that uplift communities and create opportunities for others.
-Whether I’m mentoring students, exploring new data tools, or developing strategies, my goal is always the same: to inspire, empower, and leave a lasting legacy of excellence.
+Over the years, I’ve contributed to projects that span data cleaning, analysis, and visualization.
+I have also taught several course such as Mathematics and Physics at university level.
+Each one deepened my commitment to building systems that uplift communities and create opportunities for others.
+Whether I’m mentoring or advising students, exploring new data tools, or developing strategies, my goal is always the same: to inspire, empower, and leave a lasting legacy of excellence.

 Driven by resilience, curiosity, and a desire to be a better version of myself, I continue to grow, share, and lead with purpose.

-## Skills :hammer_and_wrench:
+## Core Skills & Competencies :hammer_and_wrench:
-* **Data Analytics & Visualization**:
+* **Business Intelligence & Data Visualization**:
   * Power BI
+  * Excel
+  * Looker Studio
+  * Tableau
+  * Data Storytelling
+  * Dashboard Development
+  * Business Analytics
+  * KPI Monitoring
+  * Forecasting

+* **Data Analysis**:
-  * Excel (Pivot Tables, Power Query, Charts, Power Pivot)
+  * Advanced Excel (Pivot Tables, VLOOKUP, IF formulas)
+  * Descriptive Statistics
+  * Python

+* **Big Data & Cloud Technologies**:
+  * SQL (PostgreSQL, Microsoft SQL Server, MySQL)
+  * ETL
+  * Data Warehousing
+  * Data Governance & Security
+  * BigQuery
+  * Data Validation
+  * AWS

+ * **Learning & Coaching**:
+   * Data Analyst Instructor
+   * Career Coaching
+   * Curriculum Development
+   * Mentorship
+   * Adult Learning
+   * Technical Facilitation
+   * Project-Based Learning

+* **Collaboration & Leadership**:
+  * Cross-functional Collaboration
+  * Stakeholder Engagement
+  * Mentorship
+  * Critical Thinking
+  * Problem-Solving
+  * Strategic Decision-Making
+  * Excellent Written and Verbal Communication
+  * Teamwork
+  * Attention to Detail
+  * Time Management

+* **Workspace Tools**:
+  * Microsoft Office Suite
+  * Google Workspace
+  * Canva
+  * AI and automation tools
+  * GitHub
+  * ClickUp
+  * Jira

   * SQL (PostgreSQL, Microsoft SQL Server, SQLite, MySQL)
   * Amazon QuickSight
   * Looker Studio